Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: High-latitude and radial contributions to the photospheric emission

+where $\epsilon_{\rm ph}$ is the corresponding photon energy as measured by a comoving observer at the photosphere on the line-of-sight.
+This prescription neglects the evolution of the spectrum close to the photosphere due to thermalization, i.e., it only accounts for adiabatic cooling.
+However, we expect the thermalization to be inefficient at small optical depths where the photons are released.
+Indeed, \citet{Beloborodov2011} found that $\sim80$\% of photons are released at optical depths $\tau < 3$.
+Calculating a Compton $y$-parameter defined as $y = \int_0^3 4\theta_{\rm C, ph} \, \phi(\tau) d\tau$, where $\theta_{\rm C, ph}$ is the value of the Compton temperature at the photosphere and $\phi$ is given by equation \eqref{eq:AppB_5}, we find a mean value for our sample of $\bar{y} \lesssim 0.1$ with the value of $y$ never exceeding 0.5.
+Thus, we do not expect significant heating over the radii where most photons are released and the low-energy part of the observed spectrum should not be affected by this prescription.

-where $\epsilon_{\rm ph}$ is the corresponding comoving photon energy at the photosphere on the line-of-sight.
-Since all photons are affected similarly by the cooling, i.e., $\phi$ is not a function of $\epsilon$, the (logarithmic) spectral shape is constant as the photons cool.
+Since all photons are affected similarly by adiabatic cooling, i.e., $\phi$ is not a function of $\epsilon$, the (logarithmic) spectral shape is constant as the photons cool.
 Specifically, we have that

 where $\epsilon_i = \phi(\tau) \epsilon_{{\rm ph},i}$ as given by equation \eqref{eq:AppB_1}, and $N_\epsilon = dN/d\epsilon$ and $N_{\epsilon_{\rm ph}} = dN_{\rm ph}/d\epsilon_{\rm ph}$ are the photon number spectra at optical depth $\tau$ and the photosphere, respectively.
 Since this is true for any $\epsilon_1$ and $\epsilon_2$, one gets that $N_\epsilon = N_{\epsilon_{\rm ph}} (\Delta \epsilon_{\rm ph}/\Delta \epsilon) = N_{\epsilon_{\rm ph}}/\phi(\tau)$.